List of Neighbours characters introduced in 2025: Agnes Adair

 Agnes Adair, played by Anne Charleston, made her first appearance on 17 March 2025.
 Charleston, who previously played Madge Bishop, was first announced in December 2024, to be returning to the show playing a new character as part of the exit storyline for Madge's husband, Harold Bishop (Ian Smith).
 The official character details were revealed on 10 March 2025, through spoilers for the Neighbours 40th Anniversary week.
 Spoilers reveal that Agnes will "take interest" in the story of Erinsborough display in the Lassiters complex, and will be "particularly drawn" to an artwork showing Madge.
 Spoiler pictures show Agnes meeting JJ Varga-Murphy (Riley Bryant), who will be "struck by how similar she is to Madge".
 Her debut was previewed in a promotional trailer released on the show's social media platforms, which reveals that JJ will introduce Agnes to Hilary Robinson (Anne Scott-Pendlebury) and Harold.
 Advanced spoiler photos show Agnes and Harold spending time together at Eirini Rising.
 Agnes was added to the show's opening titles alongside Smith.
 After Smith's departure, Agnes appeared in the opening titles alongside Hilary, Gino Esposito (Shane McNamara), Vera Punt (Sally Anne-Upton) and Moira Tohu (Robyn Arthur).

 Agnes views a picture of Madge in the Lassiter's complex and is approached by JJ, who comments on how similar she looks to Madge.
 JJ and his girlfriend Nell Rebecchi (Ayisha Salem-Towner) sneakily take a picture of her while she isn't looking.
 JJ later approaches her at Harold's Cafe and convinces her to do a tour of Eirene Rising.
 Agnes arrives at Eirene and meets Harold, who mistakes her for Madge.
 She asks Hilary where JJ is and is introduced to Karl Kennedy (Alan Fletcher) and Susan Kennedy (Jackie Woodburne), who are shocked at her resemblance to Madge.
 Agnes goes to leave, but JJ convinces her to do a tour.
 She is impressed by the facilities, but is reluctant to move due to making Harold uncomfortable.
-She later sees JJ and Harold's cafe who apologizes, and they bump into Harold and Max Ramsay (Ben Jackson).
+She later sees JJ and Harold's café who apologizes, and they bump into Harold and Max Ramsay (Ben Jackson).
 She and Harold bond over a coffee, and he invites her to look through some of his family history, to see if she has a connection to Madge.
 Agnes arrives the next day to meet JJ and Harold, but Harold finds it too overwhelming and leaves.
 She and JJ find out that Madge is her second cousin.
 Agnes meets with Karl and Susan and she decides to move into Eirene Rising after Harold's approval.
 Susan helps settle her into her apartment, and she invites Harold over, where she tells him that she and Madge are related.